This course assumes that you selected the “Python” option when you ran aspect init

 to see the generated content.

-At this point our py_binary
+At this point the py_binary

 % bazel run app:app_bin